Using Professional Photography to define your Visual Style

 - An Office shot – this can be sitting behind your desk on your desk or somewhere in your office where you conduct the business side of things.
 It should be a reflection of you on how you might go to a meeting.

-- At work shot – If you sell product then this would be a shot of you with your key products , key messages in the frame.
-If you are a designer it might be images of you at the drawing table or fabricating something etc
+- At work shot – If you sell a product then this would be a shot of you with your key products, key messages in the frame.
+If you are a designer, it might be images of you at the drawing table or fabricating something etc

-- A headshot / Portrait – This can be fairly straight forward and should capture you in terms of how you see yourself in your business.
-It is about you and the focus should be on your face and not on your surroundings.
+- A headshot / Portrait – This can be fairly straightforward and should capture you regarding how you see yourself in your business.
+It is about you and the focus should be on your face and not in your surroundings.
 How you express yourself in these images will definitely inform how your potential customers/clients perceive you.
 Make sure you are happy with the final images before you let the photographer go.
 A good photographer will collaborate with you through this process.

 Some final thoughts